How to Renew and Pay Your Car Tax in Thailand (2026)

 What Happens If I Don’t Register My Car or Pay the Tax?

-If you don’t have an up-to-date registration sticker and you’re stopped by the police, you will be fined around THB2,000 per offense.
+If you don’t have an up-to-date registration sticker and you’re stopped by the police, you will be fined up to THB2,000 per offense.

 On top of that, if your car tax has expired for more than three years, you have to re-register your car’s license plate with the DLT.